 Top reasons to choose ME department at UDC

-- Low tuition: UDC is one of the most affordable universities in the premier capital region and offers a BS in ME that is accredited by the Accreditation Board of Engineering and Technology (ABET).
+- ABET Accredited: UDC offers a BS in ME that is accredited by the Accreditation Board of Engineering and Technology (ABET).

 - Faculty: The Mechanical Engineering department at UDC has six enthusiastic professors to assist you with your career ambitions.
 The diverse ME faculty are graduates of highly reputed institutes in US.
 Their area of expertise include: biomedical engineering, renewable energy, aerodynamics, advanced manufacturing and nanotechnology.